shyama7004/OpenCV-Personal-Documentation/Main-Concepts/Arithmetic Operations.md

 ### Note
 There is a difference between OpenCV addition and Numpy addition.
 OpenCV addition is a saturated operation while Numpy addition is a modulo operation.

+For more explanation on [Modulo v/s Saturated Operation](https://github.com/shyama7004/OpenCV-Personal-Documentation/blob/main/More%20Explanation/2.3.md)

 For example, consider the below sample:

 ```python